codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 Hooray for your product -- it solves everything.
 Now buy it and impress people with wisdom you don't have.
 And feel worse when you get praised for it.
 This is a classic sales pitch which works with end user products.
-As a developer you should always worry about what you use in your products as each part can become an issue.
+As a developer you should worry about what you use in your products as each part can become an issue.
 And it will be up to you to fix it.

 **Replacements:**